GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We have seen that computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
+> ### Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
 >
-> ~ *Donald Knuth*
+> ~ *Brian Kernighan*

 ---
 ## 🏎 Quick Facts